MinRegret/minregret.github.io/_posts/2023-05-15-meta-optimization.md

 3. Black-box reduction via online balancing as per [Mechanic](https://arxiv.org/pdf/2306.00144.pdf)
 4. Adaptive regret in [SAMUEL](https://arxiv.org/pdf/2203.01400.pdf)

+The motivation for these recent developments goes back to the original question we started with: CAN WE AUTOMATICALLY FIND THE BEST OPTIMIZER FOR A GIVEN TASK?
-Given these motivations, the meta-optimization methodology addresses a significantly more general problem via different tools, and encompasses the learning of hyperparameters as well as preconditioners.
+The [meta-optimization methodology](https://arxiv.org/abs/2301.07902) addresses a significantly more general problem via different tools, and encompasses the learning of hyperparameters as well as preconditioners.

 We hope this was a fun introduction to a new approach for learning the best algorithm, for more details, [please see the full paper](https://arxiv.org/abs/2301.07902)!